profzei/Matebook-X-Pro-2018/Readme.md

 - Furthermore, you also need to put `SSDT-XCPM.aml` in `CLOVER/ACPI/patched` for working as normal after awake.

 ## Power management: Hibernation
-Hibernation (suspend to disk or S4 sleep) is not supported on a Hackintosh: so it's recommended to disable it.
+Hibernation (suspend to disk or S4 sleep) is not fully supported on a Hackintosh: so it's recommended to disable it.
 ```
 sudo pmset -a hibernatemode 0
 sudo rm -rf /private/var/vm/sleepimage